codacy/codacy-coverage-reporter/README.md

 Codacy assumes that coverage is previously configured for your project.
 The supported coverage formats can be found [here](https://github.com/codacy/coverage-parser).

-1. Setup the project API token.
+1. Set up the project API token.
 You can find the token in Project -> Settings -> Integrations -> Project API.

-1. Set it in your terminal, replacing %Project_Token% with your own token:
+1. Set the API token in your terminal, replacing %Project_Token% with your own token:

 ```
 export CODACY_PROJECT_TOKEN=%Project_Token%
 ```

-##### Alternative: using an API Token
+**As an alternative**, you can use an API Token instead:

-1. Setup the Account API token.
+1. Set up the Account API token.
 You can find the token in Your account -> API tokens

-1. Set it in your terminal, replacing the %API_Token% with your own token:
+1. Set the API token in your terminal, replacing %API_Token% with your own token

-1. Set your project name in your terminal, replacing the %Project_Name%
+1. Set your project name in your terminal, replacing %Project_Name%

-1. Set your username in your terminal, replacing the %Username%
+1. Set your username in your terminal, replacing %Username%

 ```
 export CODACY_API_TOKEN=%API_Token%